 Like Pierre Trudeau (1919-2000) before him, Brian Mulroney was a deeply controversial, polarizing figure in power, and left office with approval ratings at record lows.
 Yet with many of his once-controversial ideas now increasingly mainstream, history might be starting to soften on the Mulroney record.

 Mulroney was born in Quebec to a working-class, Irish-Catholic family, but networked and schmoozed his way into high society, becoming a respected labour lawyer and corporate CEO in the natural resource industry.
 Though he never sought elected office, he was a strong supporter of the Progressive Conservatives and in 1983 wrestled the party leadership from Joe Clark (b.
 1939).
-A natural, charismatic campaigner, a year later he easily beat John Turner (b.
-1929) and became prime minister.
+A natural, charismatic campaigner, Mulroney easily unseated the Liberals led by John Turner (1929-2020) a year later and became prime minister.

 Though basically moderate in temperament, Mulroney sought to lead a conservative government that would reverse the left-wing drift of the long Trudeau era.
-Inspired by President Ronald Reagan (1911-2004) in the United States and Margaret Thatcher (1925-2013) in the United Kingdom, the former CEO introduced a number of free-market reforms to the Canadian economy, including business-friendly deregulation, free trade with the United States and Mexico, corporate tax cuts, and privatization of certain government services.
-As part of a larger agenda of tax reform, he also introduced a hated national sales tax, the Goods and Services Tax, or “GST,” that did much to ruin his reputation.
+Inspired by President Ronald Reagan (1911-2004) in the United States and Margaret Thatcher (1925-2013) in the United Kingdom, the former CEO introduced a number of free-market reforms to the Canadian economy, including business-friendly deregulation, a free trade treaty with the United States (and later Mexico, too), corporate tax cuts, and privatization of certain government services.
+As part of a larger agenda of tax reform, he also introduced a widely-loathed national sales tax, the Goods and Services Tax, or “GST,” that did much to sour his reputation.